Breidenbach: Sports facilities

-Breidenbach has many sports facilities, including two playing fields in the main community.
+Breidenbach has many sports facilities, including two playing fields in the main municipality.
 These are open free to the public.
-In Kleingladenbach there is also a skiing hill with a skilift, for which the community is becoming attractive to tourists.
-The main community also offers two gymnasia, a small sports hall and the Perftalhalle.
+In Kleingladenbach there is also a skiing hill with a ski lift, for which the municipality is becoming attractive to tourists.
+The main municipality also offers two gymnasia, a small sports hall and the Perftalhalle.

 Economy and infrastructure

 Shopping

-The main community of Breidenbach is a well-developed, industry-rich place.
+The main municipality of Breidenbach is a well-developed, industry-rich place.
 A great number of shopping and leisure opportunities make Breidenbach the municipality's, and the surrounding area's, centre.

 Industry

 Furthermore, Breidenbach has at its disposal a large industrial area (Industriegebiet West) harbouring successful businesses such as Weber Maschinenbau and a Buderus disk brake manufacturing plant.
-The main community of Breidenbach thereby employs more than 2,500 workers.
+The main municipality of Breidenbach thereby employs more than 2,500 workers.

 Transport

 Public transportation

 Breidenbach is well connected to the Rhein-Main-Verkehrsverbund public transport system.
-The following services come to the community:
+The following services come to the municipality: